 For example, instead of spending 5,000 for a basic fare, you can expect to pay 5,300 with the 6% devaluation.

 Cash prices for tickets appear to have the same value but those prices may rise too if passenger demand increases.
-Airline tickets have been at some of their lowest prices in years as relatively few people have been flying due to the Covid-19 pandemic.

 This isn’t the first Rapid Rewards points devaluation.
 The discount airline made a similar overnight devaluation in 2018.
 In general, most airline loyalty programs have devalued their points at least once during the same 3-year span.